Topological entanglement entropy meets holographic entropy inequalities: Multi-information as a probe for topological entanglement entropy

-Now, let us consider a more general case where we have $(2n+1)$-subregions (odd number of subregions) on a disk-like geometry, Fig.~\ref{fig:odd_number_sub_regions}a,c.
-Now, we shall probe the topological entanglement entropy by choosing $3$ subregions that are non-contagious, say $A_{2n+1}$, $A_{2}$ and $A_{4}$.
-In this case, we can write the following,
+\end{widetext} Now, let us consider a more general case where we have $(2n+1)$-subregions (odd number of subregions) on a disk-like geometry, Fig.~\ref{fig:odd_number_sub_regions}a,c.
+Now, we shall probe the topological entanglement entropy by choosing $3$ subregions that are non-contiguous, say $A_{2n+1}$, $A_{2}$ and $A_{4}$.
+In this case, we can write the following, \begin{widetext}

-where we have used the general formula for the VN entropy of a sphere with $n-$number of punctures, Eq.~\eqref{eq:sn_entropy}.
+\end{widetext} where we have used the general formula for the VN entropy of a sphere with $n-$number of punctures, Eq.~\eqref{eq:sn_entropy}.
 In all of the examples we demonstrated that the there are many ways to probe the topological entanglement entropy and all of them yields $S_{\text{topo}}=\log \mathcal{D}$.
 Since the underlying geometry is the same, therefore the TEE computed is also same.